ZILtoid1991/pixelperfectengine/mapformat.md

 `Object:Sprite "playerObject" 0 0 x=200 y=200 scaleHoriz=1024 scaleVert=1024`

 Defines a sprite object.
-Only can be used
+Only can be used on sprite layers.

-# Namespace 'File'